Attack on Saudi oil sites raises risks amid US-Iran tension

 "The main point for Iran, in my opinion, is not necessarily to derail a meeting between Trump and Rouhani but to increase its leverage ahead of it," said Michael Horowitz, the head of intelligence at the Bahrain-based risk management firm Le Beck International.
 "By carrying out such a major attack, Iran wants to send the message that the only way to decrease tensions is to comply with its demands regarding sanctions relief."

-However, he warned there could be a danger for Iran "overplaying" its hand.
+However, he warned there could be a danger of Iran "overplaying" its hand.

 "There will be no political benefit for Trump in a meeting with Rouhani if this meeting sends the message that the U.S. simply surrendered to Iranian demands," he said.